araditc/arad.sms.core.dbreader/README.md

   "DB": {
     "Provider": "MySQL",
     "ConnectionString": "Server=localhost;Database=test;Uid=root;Pwd=12346;",
-    "SelectQueryForSend": "SELECT outboundmessage_id as ID, from_mobile_number as SOURCEADDRESS, dest_mobile_number as DESTINATIONADDRESS, message_body as MESSAGETEXT from outbound_messages where status is null LIMIT {0}", "UpdateQueryBeforeSend": "UPDATE outbound_messages set status = 'WaitingForSend' where outboundmessage_id in ({0});",
+    "SelectQueryForSend": "SELECT outboundmessage_id as ID, from_mobile_number as SOURCEADDRESS, dest_mobile_number as DESTINATIONADDRESS, message_body as MESSAGETEXT from outbound_messages where status is null LIMIT {0}", //if query start with SP: then you can use stored procedure and with param name => @mps
+    "UpdateQueryBeforeSend": "UPDATE outbound_messages set status = 'WaitingForSend' where outboundmessage_id in ({0});",
     "UpdateQueryAfterSend": "UPDATE outbound_messages set status = '{0}', sent_time = '{1}', ticket = '{2}', selection_id = {3}, UpstramGateway = {4} where outboundmessage_id = {5};",
     "StatusForSuccessSend": "Sent",